 This is Doghouse’s strongest hand; the creations are, if nothing else, amusingly animated and include West regular vixen Emily Booth as a hairdressing scissor-wielding shuffler who does a wicked short back and sides.
 As events play out the Zombettes level up, becoming faster, more vicious and even more menstrually challenged.

 When it occurs the pace is cranked further still and we are treated to some wonderfully outlandish scenarios as the dwindling numbers attempt their escape.
 One hapless Harry is flattened by an airborne flesh muncher (for argument’s sake let’s call her Rosie) and there are numerous moments of amiable amusement to be gleaned from proceedings.

-The FX is well handled as would be expected from the man who gifted us the ludicrously affable Razorblade Smile and Evil Aliens.
+The SFX are well handled as would be expected from the man who gifted us the ludicrously affable Razorblade Smile and Evil Aliens.
 Here he is afforded a less modest kitty and does well with some good gross-out grue although not quite as ingenious as his previous works and evidently playing it safe to allow for its widest audience and maximum return.